puppetlabs/puppetlabs-firewall/README.markdown

   * 'pim'
   * 'all'

 * `provider`: The specific backend to use for this firewall resource.
 You will seldom need to specify this --- Puppet will usually discover the appropriate provider for your platform.
 Available providers are ip6tables and iptables.
 See the [Providers](#providers) section above for details about these providers.
+This parameter is supported by firewall_multi (see below).

 * `queue_bypass`: When using a `jump` value of 'NFQUEUE' this boolean will allow packets to bypass `queue_num`.
 This is useful when the process in userspace may not be listening on `queue_num` all the time.